-The base /etc/profile below sets some environment variables necessary for native language support.
-Setting them properly results in:
+The instructions below explain how to add some environment variables necessary for native language support to the base /etc/profile created in the previous section.
+Setting these variables properly results in:

 - The output of programs translated into the native language - Correct classification of characters into letters, digits and other classes.
 This is necessary for bash to properly accept non-ASCII characters in command lines in non-English locales - The correct alphabetical sorting order for the country - Appropriate default paper size - Correct formatting of monetary, time, and date values